montsieur/t1a1-workbook/README.md

 ####  Domains and DNS

 [**Domains**][10] are web addresses consisting of a protrol, domain name and path.
-By giving a domain a unique [**Domain Name System (DNS)**][11], it functions as a home address allowing users to enter words into their browsers to access a website or a page from a website which is normally associated by a string of text with a numerical IP Address that connects from a device to web servers, allowing ease of accessibility for users such as for example; https://www.google.com.
+By giving a domain a unique [**Domain Name System (DNS)**][11], it functions as a home address allowing users to enter words into their browsers *(Allied Telesis, n.d.)* to access a website or a page from a website which is normally associated by a string of text with a numerical IP Address *(Fitzgerald, 2022)* that connects from a device to web servers, allowing ease of accessibility for users such as for example; https://www.google.com.

 Taking the example of Google, a domain name is typically broken down into two parts.
-The first being the Second-Level Domain (SLD) which comes before the extension correlating to the entity/name of a business and/or identity which is 'Google' and Top-Level Domain (TLD) which refers to the to extension of the website which is '.com'.
+The first being the Second-Level Domain (SLD) which comes before the extension correlating to the entity/name of a business and/or identity which is 'Google' and Top-Level Domain (TLD) which refers to the to extension of the website which is '.com'. *(Fitzgerald, 2022)*

 [10]: https://blog.hubspot.com/website/what-is-a-domain "Domains"